 Key Learning Objectives

-Graduates with the Associate in Applied Science Degree in the Computer Systems Technology Program should be able to:
+Graduates with the Associate in Applied Science Degree in the Computer Science Program should be able to:

 - Install, configure, troubleshoot, maintain, and upgrade personal computer systems hardware and software.